 Topics of Interest

-- Industrial applications of big data and data analytics
+- Industrial applications of big data and AI

 - New programming models and platforms for big data computing